 It wasn’t an easy decision to move out of Pleasantville but the time had come for the brewery to expand, and the walls had closed in around us.
 We found our new home in Elmsford NY, only 4.5 miles down the road, in a much better suited building.
 Plans for the new digs included a bigger 40 barrel brew house, a bottling line, and bigger tasting room.
 We finished construction and brewed our first batch of beer in December, 2011 and slowly shut down our old location.

 Opening the doors to the new brewery’s tasting room was an event we will never forget.
 From the hours of 12pm-6pm on a sleepy Saturday afternoon, we had over 700 people walk through the doors to get a look at the new brewery and drink some beers.
-It was a busy day, but it opened up our eyes, and hopeful those of our customers, to the possibilities that lay ahead.
+It was a busy day, but it opened up our eyes, and hopefully those of our customers, to the possibilities that lay ahead

 The main reason for our big move to Elmsford was that we wanted to start bottling our beer and expand our reach to our customers.
 Back in Pleasantville, we had only bottled a small amount of beer, most of it was done by hand.
 Bringing in the bottling line meant more efficient production and putting beer into 6 packs for the first time!